The doctors all provide general medical services including the following:

 Immunisation clinics Wednesday 13.30 - 15.00

 The Health Visitors are available to weigh babies and offer advice Wednesday 13.30 - 15.30.
-Drs Hayes, Davies, McConnell, Brew and Darby carry out routine developmental checks at eight weeks.
+Drs Davies, McConnell and Brew carry out routine developmental checks at eight weeks.

 We can offer advice on the main causes of heart disease: smoking, high blood pressure, a family history of heart attacks or stroke, high cholesterol and obesity.
 Please make an appointment with the nurses.